-Do you want a big, delicious bakery style cookie just chock full of chocolate and toffee like these White Lace Inn Oatmeal Chocolate Toffee Cookies?
+Do you want a big, delicious bakery-style cookie just chock full of chocolate and toffee?
+Maybe one like these White Lace Inn Oatmeal Chocolate Toffee Cookies?
 I betchya do.
 Even if you didn’t know it before now.

 What a name, huh, White Lace Inn Oatmeal Chocolate Toffee Cookies?
-The recipe comes from the White Lace Inn in Door County, Wisconsin, and I got it out of that big bread & breakfast book I keep mentioning on my blog.
-I wish I could remember the name of it.
+The recipe comes from the White Lace Inn in Door County, Wisconsin, a wonderful and fun vacation site.
+Click over and see the inn; it’s absolutely gorgeous and they do events like weddings and so on.
+I found the recipe in that big bread & breakfast book I keep mentioning on my site.
+I wish I could remember the name of it or locate it, but I’m down in South Dakota helping out my folks.

-But what the name “White Lace Inn Oatmeal Chocolate Toffee Cookies” doesn’t describe is the melty chocolate, the crunchy, buttery toffee and how the chewy cookies practically melt in your mouth.
+“White Lace Inn Oatmeal Chocolate Toffee Cookies” besides being a mouthful, is descriptive but what it doesn’t describe is the melty chocolate, the crunchy, buttery toffee and how the chewy cookies practically melt in your mouth.
+These are one of my top favorite cookies of all time and I’ve been making them for years.
+They just never fall out of favor.

-These make about 4 dozen large cookies.
-I kinda forgot to take an exact count using my 1/3 cup scoop because…well, you probably guessed already…because they’re so irresistible, I couldn’t help just sampling them before I baked them.
+The recipe makes tons of cookies, too, about 4 dozen, big bakery-style cookies.
+I kinda forgot to take an exact count using my 1/3 cup scoop because…well, you probably guessed already…they’re so irresistible, I couldn’t help just sampling them before I baked them.
 Maybe more than one, lol!
 On second thought, I admit to nothing.
+Even with a few missing, we had enough to feed an army and my folks went absolutely cray-cray over them, so it really wasn’t too many.

-I did make a few improvements to these cookies.
-A smidge less oatmeal and more toffee and more chocolate.
+I did make a few changeups to these cookies over the years.
+I use a smidge less oatmeal and more toffee and more chocolate.
 I just had to!
+Out of respect to the White Lace Inn, I wrote the recipe as I make it and put their original ingredients and amounts in the recipe, too.

 White Lace Inn Oatmeal Chocolate Toffee Cookies